T-Mobile Park: Statues

-In April 2017, a statue of Ken Griffey Jr. by sculptor Lou Cella was unveiled outside the Home Plate Entrance to the ballpark.
+The first statue outside of the ballpark, depicting outfielder Ken Griffey Jr., was unveiled in April 2017 outside the Home Plate Entrance.
 After the 2017 season, the bat was broken off in an attempt to steal it, but a bystander from the office building across the street ran down the perpetrator and recovered the bat, which was subsequently reattached.

-A bronze statue of Martínez, also made by Cella, was installed in August 2021 on the south side of the stadium near Griffey's statue.
+A bronze statue of Edgar Martínez was installed in August 2021 on the south side of the stadium on the street that is named for the player.
+A statue of Ichiro Suzuki was unveiled on April 10, 2026, adjacent to the Griffey and Martínez statues.
+It depicts Suzuki, dressed in his rookie uniform from the 2001 season, in his signature batting stance with his upright bat in his right hand; the bat was broken during the unveiling ceremony.